 Rural addressing is a simple, straight-forward means to identify, locate and address properties in rural areas.

 Why is rural addressing needed?

-When minutes count and an ambulance vehicle is en route to a property to help an injured or seriously ill person, it is important that the ambulance officers quickly and efficiently locate the property.
 It is important that properties be numbered in a consistent and logical way to assist emergency services.

 How does rural addressing work?